 Be prepared and understand the risks.
-River trips, mountain biking, horseback riding and fishing are adventure sports and involve risks on the part of the participant.
+River trips, zipline trips, and mountain biking are adventure sports and involve risks on the part of the participant.
 Although we take precautions to ensure an enjoyable trip, we cannot be responsible for personal injury and/or lost/damaged articles.
-We require that you acknowledge these risks by listing to a safety briefing prior to your activity as well as reading and signing a liability release prior to departure.
+We require that you acknowledge these risks by listening to a safety briefing prior to your activity as well as reading and signing a liability release prior to departure.
 You can find a copy of the liability release below or we can e-mail or mail one to you for review.
 There are many options and activities to choose from that offer varying degrees of difficulty so make sure you choose a trip within your group’s personal limits and keep all participants in mind.

 River and rapid classifications is another great way to determine a suitable river trip for your group.
 Remember that classification can change with weather and water conditions.

 This is strictly a subjective scale.
 You can characterize a rapid by class or give a general class to a whole river even though it has several different classes of rapids within it.
 The class of a rapid or river can change at different water levels.
 The temperature of the water, the air temperature, the remoteness of the river, and the difficulty of a rescue can all influence the rapid’s class.

 For information to help you choose a trip, or for any questions you might have please, call 1-877-947-7238 and our office personnel will be happy to assist you in putting together a river experience.
 Or, Email us.

 Cold weather gear is recommended and may be mandatory for some river adventures.
 Cold weather gear is not only for your comfort but also for your safety.
 Because of cold water and rocky river bottoms, wetsuits, footwear, and splash tops make a big difference.
 If you don’t have your own equipment, don’t worry; cold weather gear is available at all basecamp locations for a small rental fee.